 1. It Motivates You

 Not only that but setting a goal will also help you from becoming overconfident with your trades.
-Oftentimes, traders get a winning streak and feel that they've "beaten the market".
-After that, they would become overconfident and increase their position size rather drastically.
-Instead of gaining bigger profits, such reckless behavior tends to result in devastating losses.
-Therefore, it's great to withdraw once in a while to let you enjoy the profit and help you stay focused.
+Often, traders get a winning streak and feel they've "beaten the market".
+After that, they would become overconfident and drastically increase their position size.

 2. It Helps You See the Bigger Picture